 Where to Stay in Paris

-If you’re staying 7 days in Paris, it’s important to choose hotels that are comfortable, convenient and budget friendly.
-Here are two hotels you can consider:
+If you’re staying 7 days in Paris, it’s important to choose hotels that are comfortable, convenient and budget-friendly.
+Here are a few hotels you can consider:

 Hotel Gustave is conveniently located.
 A 15-minute walk from the Eiffel Tower, the hotel is a comfortable boutique hotel that guaranteed a relaxing stay.
 Hotel Gustave is also set in a very typically Parisian building, the rooms are inspired by the Belle Époque, and there’s a continental breakfast served every day.
 The River Seine is a few minutes away on foot, the Petit Palais and the Place de la Concorde are also a metro ride away.